 Donald Healey was not exactly brimming with confidence and micromanaged Coker relentlessly throughout the design process.
 The new car was an enormous gamble and Healey couldn’t afford to fail; we assume that even building a prototype represented a huge investment.
 In a 2008 interview with Steven Kingsbury, Coker said he had eventually had to refuse to make any more changes, realizing that the process had reached the point of diminishing returns.
 Healey accepted Coker’s final full-size drawing, albeit not without reservations.

-Healey commissioned John Thompson Motor Pressings Company in Wolverhampton to build a prototype chassis and engaged Tickford to build its body shell from Coker’s scale drawings.
-The initial prototype, painted light blue, was completed in September 1952 and used for road testing.
-It reached speeds of up to 106 mph (171 km/h) on Belgium’s Jabbeke highway, as good as the larger Nash-Healey could manage with a six-cylinder engine of 50% greater displacement.
-Small sports cars capable of more than 100 mph (161 km/h) were not abundant in those days, so the prototype’s performance gave the car its name: the Healey Hundred.
+Healey commissioned John Thompson Motor Pressings Company in Wolverhampton to build a prototype chassis and engaged Tickford to build the body shell from Coker’s scale drawings.
+The initial prototype, painted light blue, was completed in September 1952.
+Road testing on Belgium’s Jabbeke highway demonstrated the prototype’s 100+ mph (161 km/h) capability.
+In fact, the light blue car could reach speeds of up to 106 mph (171 km/h) — as good as the larger Nash-Healey could manage with a six-cylinder engine of 50% greater displacement.
+Healey decided to christen the new model the Healey Hundred.